DATA-606-SPRING-2023-TUE/Sumanth_DATA606/Docs/report.md

 Seaborn.

 ### Objective:
-Through this project i am going to implement a machine learning model for EarthQuake Prediction.
+The objective of earthquake prediction using machine learning is to develop models that can accurately forecast when and where earthquakes may occur.
+This can help in disaster preparedness, allowing people to evacuate or take necessary precautions to minimize the impact of an earthquake.Through this project i am going to implement a machine learning model for EarthQuake Prediction.

 # Data Visulisation

+Python provides several libraries for data visualization, including Matplotlib, Seaborn, Plotly, and Bokeh.
+These libraries allow you to create a wide range of charts and graphs, including bar charts, line charts, scatter plots, histograms, heatmaps, and more.

 Blue color in the map represents the areas where the frequency of earthquake is less and the red color in the map shows frequency of the earthquake is more.